How Are Gulf War Illness and Burn Pit Claims Different?

 During the post-9/11 era, burn pits were used on U.S. military bases in Iraq, Afghanistan, and Djibouti as a means of waste disposal for materials used on the base.
 Materials such as plastic, metals, ammunition, medical waste, and human waste were burned in the pits, releasing toxic chemicals and inhalants into the air.

 The main difference between claims for Gulf War Illness and claims for burn pit conditions is that burn pit claims are limited to veterans with service in Iraq, Afghanistan, and Djibouti, and only after September 11, 2001.
 This time period covers Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF) veterans.
-The VA does not have a presumptive list for conditions stemming from exposure to burn pits during service, so veterans must provide a medical “nexus,” a link between their condition and their exposure to burn pits, in order to obtain service connection.
+VA does not have a presumptive list for conditions stemming from exposure to burn pits during service, aside from chronic asthma, rhinitis, and sinusitis due to particulate matter exposure.
+This means most veterans must provide a medical “nexus,” a link between their condition and their exposure to burn pits in order to obtain service connection.

 What Conditions Are Associated with Burn Pit Exposure?